wkoszek/me/source/blog/2017-01-18-the-best-osx-file-manager.html.md

 There isn't similar functionality built in the OSX, so you'll have to do your homework.
 You can use Finder, of course, and I do like Finder and it's preview feature.
 Also the the embedded image editor is very useful.
 However for shuffling files Finder is terrible.
+You must play with tabs, select files which somes get unselected.
+You select many files and want to move it to the directory on the very bottom of the current screen?
+Good luck.
+For file-system management, Finder sucks.
 You must admit it.

 So I started from [the page on file managers][] on Wikipedia, and learned about Orthodox File Managers".